Return Statement (Visual Basic)

 You can include as many Return statements as appropriate in the same procedure.

 The code in a Finally block runs after a Return statement in a Try or Catch block is encountered, but before that Return statement executes.
-A Return statement cannot be included in a Finally block.
+In this situation, a Return statement in the Finally block executes before the initial Return statement.
+This gives a different return value.
+To prevent this potentially confusing situation, avoid using Return statements in Finally blocks.

 The following example uses the Return statement several times to return to the calling code when the procedure does not have to do anything else.